 Tuition fees International student place: $16,750 for 12 units

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

 Career ReadinessThis program provides students with the knowledge to be a Registered Nurse in the area of specialisation.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Specialist Registered Nurse

-Degree StructureStudents undertake this program over one year of part-time study.
+Degree StructureStudents can undertake this program over one semester of full-time study or one year of part-time study.